BradHutchings/Mmojo-Server-v2/instructions/104-Build-Targets.md

 ## 104. Build Targets
 ### Why Build Targets, Plural?
 The obvious question is why there need to be build targets if we have Actually Portable Executable (APE) files that run anywhere.
 The answer is performance.
 APE files gives us simple deployment at the cost of performance.

-Because the builds inside them have to be statically linked, we can't, for example, dynamically link against GPU drivers.
+- Because the builds inside them have to be statically linked, we can't, for example, dynamically link against GPU drivers.
 The original llamafile was able to provide Metal support on Apple M* silicon, but it had to do dynamic compilation on the user's Mac to provide that support.
 This made installation and maintenance of llamafiles precarious for non-technical users and occasional developers running on Macs.
 Clever approach, not that workable in practice.

+- We can't tune to a particular CPU, as the APE needs to run on a wide variety of x86_64 and aarch64 (arm64) machines.

 ---
 ### Benchmarks